GOP’s DeSantis visits Whitmer’s Michigan, the ‘anti-Florida’

 DeSantis is scheduled to speak Thursday night at Hillsdale College, a small, Christian classical liberal arts college in southern Michigan.
 He called the school a “model” for his transformation of Florida’s New College, a small liberal arts school he said is indoctrinating students with leftist ideology and should be revamped into a more conservative institution.

-DeSantis’s Midland event drew over 100 demonstrators who protested outside.
-Michigan Board of Education President Pamela Pugh, a graduate of Florida A&M, attended the protest and said demonstrators wanted “to make sure that Ron DeSantis knows that the hatemongering ends” in Michigan.
+The Midland event drew over 100 demonstrators outside.
+Michigan Board of Education President Pamela Pugh, a graduate of Florida A&M, attended the protest and said demonstrators were sending DeSantis a message that“the hatemongering ends” in Michigan.
+One protester’s sign also dubbed Michigan “the anti-Florida.”

 Potentially the fifth state to hold its Republican primary, Michigan could prove pivotal for the GOP presidential nomination winner.
 Michigan House Republican Speaker Bryan Posthumus flew to Florida in December to deliver a letter signed by 18 other state House Republicans encouraging DeSantis to run for president.